mmmurray/graphql-dojo/README.md

 * The `Wait0` property is the number of minutes until the first tram arrives at this station.
 * The `Carriages0` property is the length of the first tram to arrive at this station.
 It can either be `Single` or `Double`.

-As you can see, this API is absolutely horrible any you will need to do some rather heavy transformations to get the raw data to match up with the schema.
+As you can see, this API is absolutely horrible and you will need to do some rather heavy transformations to get the raw data to match up with the schema.
 If you don't feel like doing this transformation yourself, look at the helper function in `src/server/helpers/transform-tram-data.js`, this should make the solution much easier.

 #### Tips 🎓